torydebra/casio_cts1_midi_controller/README.md

 possible to split the keys and having multiple voices in different parts of the keyboard.
 It is possible with this app now.

 ## Instruction
-Download the apk, or clone and build with android studio.
+Download the [apk](https://github.com/torydebra/casio_cts1_midi_controller/releases/tag/v1.0), or clone the repo and build with android studio.
 App is very basic but *it works on my phone*.
 Only wired connection (usb) is available, and you must keep the phone connected to the keyboard.
 I feel no latency buy I am not absolutely an expert.
 Also, you should mute the first sound layer by pressing ```function + F#2```

 ## Features